Automattic/blaze-ads/README.md

 For a local docker setup, you can see instructions [here](docker/README.md).

-You can also use any WordPress environment tool.
+You can also use any WordPress environment tool such as [Studio by WordPress.com](https://developer.wordpress.com/studio/).
 To generate this plugin's zip file, run this command:
 ```
 pnpm build
 ```

 The release file will be located at the root of the repo with the name `blaze-ads.zip`.

 Regardless of the path you choose for your environment, your installation will need a public tunnel.
+You can do this in Studio by WordPress.com using the built in [demo site](https://developer.wordpress.com/docs/developer-tools/studio/#demo-sites) option.

 Blaze Ads internally uses a Jetpack connection, and Jetpack requires your site to be public to function correctly.

 ## Debugging